-The Healthy Start voucher scheme helps low-income pregnant women and young children in England, Wales and Northern Ireland to buy fruit, vegetables, milk and infant formula.
-The vouchers are a means-tested scheme that act as a basic nutritional safety net and encourage families to make healthy food choices.
+The Healthy Start scheme helps low-income pregnant women and young children in England, Wales and Northern Ireland to buy fruit, vegetables, milk, pulses and infant formula.
+The vouchers are a means-tested scheme that act as a basic nutritional safety net and encourage families to make healthy food choices

-Despite the significant positive impact that Healthy Start vouchers can have on a household’s budget and access to a healthy diet, in some areas almost half of eligible families are missing out.
+Despite the significant positive impact that the Healthy Start scheme can have on a household’s budget and access to a healthy diet, in some areas almost half of eligible families are missing out.

 The aim of this toolkit is to share what actions can be taken by local authorities, health professionals and the community sector to increase take up of the scheme locally.
 The toolkit covers